 Guide for Authors

-Instructions for Authors
+Instructions to Authors

-Journal of Research in Western Iranian Languages and Dialects invites submissions in theoretical and applied linguistics concerned with Western Iranian Dialects including Kurdish, Laki, Turkish, Lori, and Persian.
-Journal of Research in It is committed to precise, prompt review, and timely publication of articles.
+The journal of Research in Western Iranian Languages and Dialects (RWILD) invites submissions in theoretical and applied linguistics concerned with Western Iranian Dialects including Kurdish, Laki, Turkish, Lori, and Persian.
+The journal of Research in Western Iranian Languages and Dialects (RWILD) is committed to precise, prompt review, and timely publication of articles.
 However, the content of each article is the sole responsibility of the author.
+In addition to publishing full articles and research reports, part of the journal is devoted to criticism and book reviews.
+Authors may submit their reviews for publication in this section.
+These reviews should preferably be around 800 to 1000 words.
+The article must be the authors’ own work and must not have been published in any form in other journals, and as long as the review process has not ended, it should not be submitted elsewhere.

-The structure of the Manuscript
+The Structure of the Manuscript

 The article should include a title, an abstract, keywords (5 to 7 words), an introduction, a main body or analysis section, a discussion and conclusions, and references respectively.
 Related literature review, essential to the subject of the article, should be mentioned in the introduction section.
 Please avoid mentioning goals and research questions as they are common in a thesis.
 The main body, discussion and conclusions, depending on the article type, can be presented in different titles and sections.
-A section titled “Research Methodology” is essential in applied researches.
+A section titled “Research Method” is essential in applied research.

 Preparing the Manuscript

 Articles should be adjusted on a 17.6 × 25 sheet with B Lotus font, 13 and should not exceed 25 lines per page with 2.5 margins on top and bottom and 2 centimeters on the left and the right sides, and finally submitted in Word 2003 format to the journal through Online Submission System.
 The font size of the abstract and Keywords should be 11.
 Each article must include an English abstract written in Times New Roman font, 12 on a separate page which must not exceed 200 words.
-Furthermore, the title of the article, authors’ names, their academic position, affiliation, their e-mail, phone number and correspondence details should be inserted on a separate file.
+Furthermore, the title of the article, authors’ names, their academic position, affiliation, their e-mail, phone numbers, and correspondence details should be inserted in a separate file.

-The size of the article should not exceed 20 pages or 6500 words including references and abstracts.
+- The size of the article should not exceed 20 pages or 6500 words including references and abstracts.

-The abstract of the article should provide a complete image of the article in about 200 words including the statement of the problem, objectives, research methodology, and findings.
+- The abstract of the article should provide a complete image of the article in about 200 words including the statement of the problem, objectives, research methodology, and findings.

-Articles adopted from dissertations should follow the standard pattern of research papers.
+- Articles adopted from dissertations should follow the standard pattern of research papers.

-Different sections of the article should be numbered separately.
-The manuscript should begin with introduction as the first part.
-The title of each main section and subsections must be separated from each other by a blank line written bold.
+- Different sections of the article should be numbered separately.
+The manuscript should begin with an introduction as the first part.
+The title of each main section and subsections must be separated from each other by a blank line written in bold.
 The first line below each section, unlike the first line of other paragraphs, should not start with indentation.

-Each subsection should not exceed more than three layers; such as 3-1-4 indicating the fourth subsection of the article.
+- Each subsection should not exceed more than three layers; such as 3-1-4 indicating the fourth subsection of the article.

-In preparing tree-diagrams, the Shape Tool should be applied, and after drawing the diagram, all its components must be selected and grouped.
+- In preparing tree-diagrams, the Shape Tool should be applied, and after drawing the diagram, all its components must be selected and grouped.

 Preserving Copyright